-In order to answer these questions and any others you may have we offer a free initial consultation with one of our specialist lawyers.
+In order to answer these questions and any others you may have, we offer a free initial consultation with one of our specialist lawyers.
 Although our offices are in Norfolk, Suffolk and Cambridgeshire, we regularly act for families in other locations and have clients throughout the UK.

 We can have our initial consultation virtually on Microsoft Teams or another digital platform of your choice.
-Alternatively we can offer a face-to-face appointment in either our Cambridge, Bury St Edmunds, Norwich or Ipswich office.
+Alternatively, we can offer a face-to-face appointment in either our Cambridge, Bury St Edmunds, Norwich or Ipswich office.

-To arrange a free initial consultation with one of cerebral palsy specialists, please contact our Cambridge office.
+To arrange a free initial consultation with one of our cerebral palsy specialists, please contact our Cambridge office.

 Our cerebral palsy claims expertise